Types of Contributions

 Research articles

 Research articles are empirically-based or conceptual papers.
 Empirical papers report on any type of research undertaken by the author(s) including the testing of a model, framework or data, market research or surveys.
 Conceptual papers focus on developing hypotheses and are usually discursive.
 They should range between 5,000 and 12,000 words in length (including abstract, references, figures and tables).
-For further information, please see Research and Review Article Template.
+For further information, please see Research & Review Article Template.

 Review articles

 Review articles survey and summarize previously published studies, rather than reporting new facts or analysis.
 They annotate and/or critique the literature in a particular field and must make a contribution to the understanding of theory or methodology on a topic beyond what is already known.
 They should range between 5,000 and 12,000 words in length (including abstract, references, figures and tables).
-For further information, please see Research and Review Article Template.
+For further information, please see Research & Review Article Template.

 Research notes